grantjenks/python-runstats/README.rst

 RunStats: Computing Statistics and Regression in One Pass
 =========================================================

-`RunStats <http://www.grantjenks.com/docs/runstats/>`_ is an Apache2 licensed
-Python module that computes statistics and regression in a single pass.
+`RunStats`_ is an Apache2 licensed Python module for online statistics and online regression.
+Statistics and regression summaries are computed in a single pass.

 Long running systems often generate numbers summarizing performance.
 It could be the latency of a response or the time between requests.
 It's often useful to